 Chaperone Training and Support is a psycho-educational/specialized training for one (1) or more significant others, family members, or other support persons of a defendant/person under supervision charged with or convicted of a sex offense.
-The goal is to provide a means of certifying individuals designated by the probation/pretrial services officer to act as a chaperone for a defendant/person under supervision and safeguard for the community.
-The vendor may meet with significant others, family members, or other support persons without the defendant/person under supervision present with USPO/USPSO approval, and as long as the defendant/person under supervision is the primary beneficiary of the service provided.
+The goal is to provide a means of educating certifying individuals designated by the probation/pretrial services officer to act as a chaperone for a defendant/person under supervision and safeguard for the community.
+The vendor may meet with significant others, family members, or other support persons without the defendant/person under supervision present with USPO/USPSO approval, if the defendant/person under supervision is the primary beneficiary of the service provided.

 - a.
-Chaperone Training and Support (6091) services shall include, but not be limited to the following topic areas
+Chaperone Training and Support (6091) services shall include, but not be limited to the following topic areas:

 - (1) Responsibilities and limitations of the chaperone;

 - (2) Myths associated with sexual offending;

 - (3) Definitions of paraphilias;

 - (4) Identification of mistaken beliefs, thinking errors;

 - (5) Offense cycle;

 - (6) Grooming behaviors;

 - (7) Victimology;

 - (8) Relapse prevention; and

 - (9) Signs of increased risk.

-Post-conviction only: The topics addressed in the training and support must be individualized and case-specific, assuring the disclosure of the person under supervision's deviant sexual interests and behavior to prepare the chaperone to adequately observe, interpret, and act upon the person under supervision's future interactions with children under conditions set by the USPO
+Post-Conviction only: The topics addressed in the training and support must be individualized and case-specific, assuring the disclosure of the person under supervision's deviant sexual interests and behavior to prepare the chaperone to adequately observe, interpret, and act upon the person under supervision's future interactions with minors children under conditions set by the USPO.

-Pretrial services defendants only: The topics addressed in the training and support must be general education on sex offending and not individualized or casespecific.
+Pretrial Services defendants only: The topics addressed in the training and support must be general education on sex offending and not individualized or casespecific.
 The vendor shall not ask questions pertaining to the instant offense, or ask questions or administer tests that compel the defendant to make incriminating statements or to provide information that could be used in the issue of guilt or innocence.
-If such information is divulged as a part of the evaluation, it shall not be included on the written report.
+If such information is divulged as part of the evaluation, it shall not be included on the written report.

-- b.
-Chaperone training and support services are provided by a licensed/certified psychiatrist, psychologist, or masters or doctoral level practitioner who meets the standards of practice established by his/her state's regulatory board and adheres to the established ethics, standards and practices of state regulatory sex offender management boards (where applicable).
-The individual shall practice within the generally accepted standards of practice of the individual's mental health profession, the individual shall adhere to the Code of Ethics and Practice Standards and Guidelines published by the Association for the Treatment and Prevention of Sexual Abuse (ATSA), and demonstrate competency according to the individual's respective professional standards and conduct all evaluations/treatment in a manner that is consistent with the reasonably accepted standard of practice in the sex offender evaluation/treatment community. - Only face-to-face training and support services with the chaperone (family) and/or defendant/person under supervision are billed, unless otherwise approved by the USPO/USPSO, and emergency telephone calls, texts, e-mails, etc. shall be factored into the basic unit price; - d.
-Monthly written treatment reports are to be provided to the USPO/USPSO and include known barriers to the goals of chaperone training treatment, risk factors and any individualized requirements for completion of the program; - e.
-Successful completion of Chaperone Training and Support is based on a professional evaluation of the individual's ability to act to protect children as a chaperone and not dependent solely upon completion of a specific number of sessions;
+b.
+Chaperone training and support services are provided by a licensed masters or doctoral level practitioner who meets the standards of practice established by his/her their state's regulatory board and adheres to the established ethics, standards and practices of state regulatory sex offender management boards (where applicable).
+The individual shall practice within the generally accepted standards of practice of the individual's mental health profession, the individual shall adhere to the Code of Ethics and Practice Standards and Guidelines published by the Association for the Treatment and Prevention of Sexual Abuse (ATSA), and demonstrate competency according to the individual's respective professional standards and conduct all evaluations/treatment in a manner that is consistent with the reasonably accepted standard of practice in the sex offender evaluation/treatment community.

-f.
-A discharge/completion summary transitional care plan shall be submitted to the USPO/USPSO within 15 business days of program completion and/or termination.
-At a minimum, the summary shall include topics trained; type of support provided; length of training and support; reason for discharge and any recommendations for future chaperone development.
+- c.
+Monthly written reports are to be provided to the USPO/USPSO and include known barriers to the goals of chaperone training, risk factors and any individualized requirements for completion of the program; - d.
+Successful completion of Chaperone Training and Support is based on a professional evaluation of the individual's ability to act to protect minors children as a chaperone and not dependent solely upon completion of a specific number of sessions; - e.
+A program completion summary is submitted to the USPO/USPSO within 10 business days upon completion and/or termination.
+At a minimum, the summary shall include topics trained; type of support provided; length of training and support; reason for termination (if applicable); and any recommendations for future chaperone development.
 In all cases, risk factors (if applicable), barriers to future chaperone implementation and the discharge status (i.e., successful discharge, unsuccessful discharge, program interruption, etc.) should be clearly stated.